Monodromy dependence and connection formulae for isomonodromic tau functions: Systems with irregular singularities

 These equations lead to the following formula for the form $\omega$, \ben \begin{gathered} \omega=8\beta_2d\alpha_1-8i\beta_1d\alpha_3-8i\alpha_3d\beta_1-8\alpha_1d\beta_2+8id\gamma_3+\\ 8i\lb \alpha_1^2+\alpha_3^2\rb d\alpha_3+8iu\alpha_3d\alpha_1-8iu\alpha_1d\alpha_3+8ud\beta_2+\lb 2it+4iu^2\rb d\alpha_3+4u_td\alpha_1. \end{gathered} \ebn It can be rewritten in a completely localized form, i.e. directly in terms of $u\equiv u\lb t;s\rb$ and its derivatives in the form of a linear combination of the differentials $dt$, $ds_1$, $ds_2$.
 The result is \beq \begin{gathered} {\omega}=\left(u_t^2-u^4-tu^2\right)dt+\frac23 \left(2u_t u_{s_1}-4u^3 t u_{s_1}-uu_{ts_1}+2tu_tu_{ts_1}-2ut^2u_{s_1}\right)ds_1\\ +\frac23\left(2u_t u_{s_2}-4u^3 t u_{s_2}-uu_{ts_2}+2tu_tu_{ts_2}-2ut^2u_{s_2}\right)ds_2. \end{gathered} \eeq Simultaneously, we see that

 and hence the PII tau function is given by

-\begin{rmk} Equation \eqref{P2} admits a hamiltonian reformulation with the Hamiltonian \beq {{H}}= \frac{v^2}{4} - tu^2-u^4, \eeq with canonical coordinate and momentum given by $u$ and $v=2u_t$.
+\begin{rmk} Equation \eqref{P2} admits a Hamiltonian reformulation.
+In fact, the quantity $H$ from (\ref{momham}) is exactly the corresponding non-autonomous Hamiltonian, with the canonical coordinate and momentum given by $u$ and $v=2u_t$.
 It is straightforward to verify that the Hamiltonian satisfies the following relation: \ben 4H-{2}tH_t-2vu_t+uv_t=0. \ebn Using this equation, we can rewrite ${\omega}$ as a natural extension of the classical action (i.e. up to addition of a total differential),

 Let us define

 where the objects on the right and left side are evaluated on solutions of \eqref{P2}.
 The formula (\ref{actiontau}) then implies that

 This relation can, in principle, provide us with an alternative approach to evaluation of the asymptotics of the tau function.
 We shall discuss this issue in more detail in a sequel to this paper.
 It also should be mentioned that, in the special case of the Ablowitz-Segur one-parameter family of solutions of \eqref{P2}, the relation (\ref{difF}) has been already observed in \cite[Proposition 6]{BoI}. \end{rmk}